MonstrousSoftware/GetOut/README.md

 to do:
 - smaller text button style for key menu
 - free look to be done
-- robot see you through walls
 - collision with inside corner
+- robot paths go through walls?
+- strafe

 Done:
 - collision detection